Harris' running mate Tim Walz talks of 'bringing the joy' in his national introduction at DNC

 Winfrey — who long filmed her famous talk show in Chicago — offered a full-throated endorsement of Harris and characterized her campaign by singing out, “Joy!”

-“Decency and respect are on the ballot in 2024,” she said, adding, “Let us chose common sense over nonsense.”
+“Decency and respect are on the ballot in 2024,” she said, adding, “Let us choose common sense over nonsense.”

 A focus on ‘freedoms’